 From time to time schools are asked by the media to interview and/or photograph students as part of coverage of positive school events.
 To allow that to happen we need to have the permission of the students' parents or guardians.
-By checking the "grant" box and signing your permission on this form, you are indicating that you are agreeing to allow the use of such materials for the 2020-2021 school year.
+By checking the "grant" box and signing your permission on this form, you are indicating that you are agreeing to allow the use of such materials for the 2021-2022 school year.
 Please sign and return this form to your child's teacher.

-I hereby (please check one box)

-GRANT Permission

-DO NOT GRANT Permission

-School to publish, copyright, or use all films, photographs, for the computer-generated imagery and printed and spoken words in which my son/daughter is included, whether taken by staff, students, or others.
-I further agree that the school can use these photographs, films and words for any exhibitions, displays, web pages and publications, without reservation or compensation, for the 2020-2021 school year.
+I hereby (please check one box) GRANT Permission DO NOT GRANT Permission School to publish, copyright, or use all film, photographs, computer-generated imagery and printed and spoken words in which my son/daughter is included, whether taken by staff, students, or others.
+I further agree that the school can use these photographs, films and words for any exhibitions, displays, web pages and publications, without reservation or compensation, for the 2021-2022 school year.
+School Name: Champion Student Name Grade Student Signature Date Parent/Guardian Name Relationship Parent/Guardian Signature Date

-School Name:

-Student Name: Grade:

-Parent/Guardian Name:

-Parent/Guardian Signature: Date: